github/developer.github.com/content/v3/enterprise/management_console.md

 Note that you need to POST to [`/setup/api/configure`](#start-a-configuration-process) to start the actual configuration process.

+You *must* provide a password when uploading your license for the first time.
+If you haven't previously set a password through the web interface, we'll set it to the password you provide.

 ### Parameters

 Name | Type | Description